 When it comes to a full set, you have three different options to choose from.
-The five to 50-pound set is the cheapest of the three, and is going to cost you right around $1,000.
-The 55 to 100 pound set will cost you about $2,900, and the 105 to 125 pound set is priced around $2,200.
+The five to 50-pound set is the cheapest of the three and is going to cost you right around $1,000.
+The 55 to 100-pound set will cost you about $2,900, and the 105 to 125-pound set is priced at around $2,200.
 While these dumbbells aren’t the most expensive dumbbells on the market, they still aren’t cheap — and your purchase does not include a storage rack, which will cost you another couple hundred dollars.

 Overall Build and Quality